oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Selectively-Disclosable Validity Claims {#sd-validity-claims}

-Claims controlling the validity of the SD-JWT, such as `nbf`, `iat`, and `exp`, are usually included in plaintext in the SD-JWT payload, but MAY as well be selectively disclosable instead.
+Claims controlling the validity of the SD-JWT, such as `nbf`, `iat`, and `exp`, are usually included in plaintext in the SD-JWT payload, but MAY be selectively disclosable instead.
 In this case, however, it is up to the Holder to release the claims to the Verifier.
 A malicious Holder may try to hide, for example, an expiration time (`exp`) in order to get a Verifier that "fails open"